 The Breville Smart 4-Slice Waffle Maker has all the bells and whistles.
 Yes, the price is steep, but the consistency, capacity, and speed make it worth it, especially if you're feeding a hungry family in the morning.
 With five different cooking presets (Belgian, classic, chocolate, buttermilk, or custom), 12 browning settings, and “Waffle IQ” technology that calculates cooking time based on your desired waffle style and level of crispiness, it would be hard to not make perfect waffles.
 And, if they are not quite right, the ingenious “A Bit More” button allows you to keep cooking your waffles without restarting the process.

 Of course, we had to see for ourselves if this lived up to Emma's hype.
 Even though this is larger than most machines, it took less than 5 minutes to heat up.
 Waffles turned out perfectly golden when set to medium, and the design was easy to understand.
-During testing, there was a bit of a learning curve to the right amount of batter to put in, but that's an issue with all waffle makers (the first one's always the test).
+During testing, there was a bit of a learning curve for the right amount of batter to put in, but that's an issue with all waffle makers (the first one's always the test).
 Even if you end up with some spillage, all our tester had to do was wipe it down once fully cooled.

 The Breville Smart 4-Slice makes perfect golden waffles, but it is also intuitively designed with a built-in overflow moat to keep counters clear of excess batter, a locking lid to aid in storage, and a gorgeous low profile stainless steel exterior.